Cruel Jaws: Production

+Due to the low budget, the movie heavily utilizes footage from all 4 movies of the Jaws film series, as well as the Italian films Deep Blood (basically the entire climax of the movie) and Great White.

+Even though Michael Morahan is the credited composer, the movie’s soundtrack consists entirely of stock music.
+One piece, Excellence by Wolfgang Kafer, notoriously utilises the theme from Star Wars.
+One of the shark’s motifs is the soundtrack of the movie Curse II: The Bite.
+Coincidentally, that movie’s composer Carlo Maria Cordio scored Deep Blood.

 Home media

 The film was released on DVD in Europe in 2009.
 A Blu-ray release from Scream Factory was planned (packaged as a double feature with Exterminators of the Year 3000), but ultimately cancelled due to the film's unauthorized use of footage from the Jaws franchise and other shark movies.
 The film was officially released on Blu-ray and DVD in the US on September 29, 2020 by Severin Films.

+Documentary

+In 2024, a documentary about the film was announced, titled Twilight Jaws.
+It features interviews with the original cast and focuses on the film's cult status and its numerous legal issues.